ua-snap/jp-fastapi/README.md

 # Metadata Catalog Rant :open_file_folder:
 > This app has **no 1:1 relationship between endpoints and coverages**!
-Requests focus on the variable and location.
+Requests focus on the variable(s), so we are dealing with one-to-many relationships where a variable may be represented in multiple coverages.

-In order for us to direct these requests towards our resources, we need some easily searchable record of our holdings.
+In order for us to direct these one-to-many requests towards our resources, we need some easily searchable database of our holdings.
 One way of accomplishing this is to build a metadata catalog.

 The goal is to have a **single, structured, authoritative record** of the data that we want to expose via the API that can answer the question: _"Is there any data available to fulfill this request?"_